bhauman/bhauman.github.com/drafts/devcards.md

 ## Feedback - the utlimate progamming tool

-Working with a page of visual code examples that are **all** responding the code I am writing, provides an unprecedented amount of feedback and it accelerates my understanding of the ramifications of the code I am writing.
+Working with a page of visual code examples that are **all** responding to the code I am writing, provides an unprecedented amount of feedback and it accelerates my awareness of the ramifications of the code I am writing.
 Tests start to fail, entities start dissappearing, I can go back and interact with components in specific states and see how they are responding to recent code changes.
 I can then move to other pages of cards and see if they are still working as expected.

-This exerience has driven home for me the paucity of feedback in our current development workflows.
-Bret Victor has expressed this many many times.
+This experience has driven home for me the paucity of feedback in our current development workflows.
+We are still in the cave looking at shadows.
+Bret Victor has expressed  [this][learnableprogramming] [several][unthinkable] times.
 Figwheel and Devcards have both turned up the feedback tremendously for me.
-Once you experience this for yourself your eyes will be opened and you will not freely give up this way of coding, just as you would hate to give up your REPL now.
+Once you experience this for yourself your eyes will be opened and you will not freely give up this way of coding, just as you would be loath to give up your REPL now.

 ## Pages of examples FTW